TarsCloud/TarsFoundation/Community/Project Governance Model.md

 - Contributors come from multiple organizations.
 - The project has a well-known homepage that points to all the information required to operate according to this project governance plan.

 *** Note: the TARS Community is unique and requires a different set of metrics that are tailored to its members.
-Hence, we've made adjustments to the community to reflect our community's characteristics, deviating from the Apache Way ***
+Hence, we've made adjustments to this section to reflect our community's characteristics, deviating from the Apache Way ***

 ### Consensus Building